 The Impact of Hair Waste

-Fun fact: hair is not actually biodegradable!
+Fun fact: hair is not biodegradable!

-Unlike food waste or paper which do tend to break down relatively quickly, hair decomposition is a slow process that usually takes several years to complete.
+Unlike food waste or paper which tend to break down relatively quickly, hair decomposition is a slow process that usually takes several years to complete.

 One of the most immediate concerns of hair waste is the risk of clogged drains, particularly in facilities where hair accumulates in large quantities – like your hair salon!